futianfan/GenoCraft/README.md

 5. **Differential Analysis**: Identifies genes with statistically significant changes in expression levels between different conditions.
 6. **Pathway Analysis**: Identifies the pathways significantly impacted in a condition under study.

-For each step, input files, scripts to run, and expected output files are described.

 ### 🧫 Protein Analysis